 - Is label printing a temporary or ongoing requirement of your company?

 How many labels do you need to print at once?

 How much does print quality matter to your product or service?

-What size of labels does your business prefer?
+What size of label rolls does your business prefer?

 Does your business demand on-the-go printing?